Mechanical clock keys

 An alternate method

 It is possible to forget the whole double end key game and use a single end key instead.
-It does make things easier and also better for a long term solution to this issue.
-The reason it is best for long term is because after getting the perfect key it will be lost again as this is what happens.
-Once it is separated from the clock in anyway, it stands more of a chance of being lost.
+It does make things easier and is a better long term solution.
+Inevitably, once you get the perfect fit the key will get lost again.
+This seems to be the trend of what happens.
+Once the key is separate from the clock, there is a higher chance of it getting lost.
+Many times we suggest putting the key in the bottom of the clock case for safe keeping

 Using an adjustable bob instead